yanivSoudneko/portfolio/README.md

-# [Cosing Academy - Base Gallery]
+# [Yanin's Portfolio]
-A responsive portfolio grid to be used by Coding Academy students
+A responsive portfolio grid that made by me

-## Usage

-### Basic Usage

-After downloading, simply edit the HTML, CSS and JS files included with the template to Make-it-Yours.

 ## Copyright and License